Expectations 'too high' in co-governance story

 A radical change to the structure of the New Zealand health system is set to be passed this month in the Pae Ora (Healthy Futures) Bill and will take effect from July.

 Health New Zealand and the Māori Health Authority will be established to run the health system.
-The Ministry of Health with become a policy-focused organisation.
+The Ministry of Health will become a policy-focused organisation.

 The bill does not use the term "veto" but it requires Health New Zealand and the Maori Health Authority "to jointly develop and implement a New Zealand Health Plan and to work together in the performance of specified functions of Health New Zealand."